-Once back at the mine office, they made the place as homey as possible, and Xan pulled out a metal flask.
+Once back at the mine office they made the place as homey as possible, and Xan pulled out a metal flask.
 After a few moments Liberty said, “Huh.
 I was just thinking about those Free City adventurers tooling around that empty cairn.”

 “They had a map to a different location, right?”
 Mom asked.

 The rogue smirked.
-“That was pretty clever, I must admit… Leading them in the wrong direction.”
+“That was pretty clever, I must admit … leading them in the wrong direction.”

-“Yea, well.
+“Yeah, well.
 Better they not cross our paths while we’re here.
 For us and them,” Drake said.

 “They are going to be pretty upset if they ever find out,” Xan commented.

 “I know,” Liberty said, a bit of color rising in her cheeks.
-“The story I told them keeps it from being my fault… I still feel kinda bad about it, though.”
+“The story I told them keeps it from being my fault … I still feel kinda bad about it, though.”

 Mom grunted and began his daily regimen of sit-ups and pushups.